goodlifeinc/book-summary/The Clean Coder - Robert Martin/README.md

 - Say.
 Mean.
 Do.
 - always commit to things that you have full controll of
 - if you can's make your commitment, inform the person or people whoever you committed to as soon as possible

+## Chapter 5: Test Driven Development

+1. The three laws od TDD:

+    - You are not allowed to write any production code until you have first written a failing unit test.
+    - You are not allowed to write more of a unit test than is sufficient to fail—and not compiling is failing.
+    - You are not allowed to write more production code that is sufficient to pass the currently failing unit test.

+    You begin by writing a small portion of a unit test.
+But within a few seconds you must mention the name of some class or function you have not written yet, thereby causing the unit test to fail to compile.
+So you must write production code that makes the test compile.
+But you can’t write any more than that, so you start writing more unit test code.

+    When you have a suite of tests that you trust, then you lose all fear of making changes.
+When you see bad code, you simply clean it on the spot.

+2. Documentation

+    Each of the unit tests you write when you follow the three laws is an example, written in code, describing how the system should be used.
+If you follow the three laws, then there will be a unit test that describes how to create every object in the system, every way that those objects can be created.
+There will be a unit test that describes how to call every function in the system every way that those functions can meaningfully be called.
+For anything you need to know how to do, there will be a unit test that describes it in detail.

+    **The unit tests are documents.** They describe the lowest-level design of the system.
+They are unambiguous, accurate, written in a language that the audience understands, and are so formal that they execute. **They are the best kind of low-level documentation that can exist.**

+3. Sometimes TDD does't work

+    But there are times when following the three laws is simply impractical or inappropriate.
+These situations are rare, but they exist.
+No professional developer should ever follow a discipline when that discipline does more harm than good.

+**Remember:**
+- test driven development makes your code cleaner and more flexible
+- unit tests are documentation